GayasuddinMohd/Exploratory-Data-Analysis-on-IPL/README.md

 # Exploratory Data Analysis on IPL
 This repository presents an in-depth Exploratory Data Analysis (EDA) conducted on the Indian Premier League (IPL) dataset.
 The IPL is a renowned Twenty20 cricket league in India, and this EDA delves into the dataset to uncover meaningful insights, patterns, and trends.

+# Repository Overview
+This repository is about EDA performed on Indian Premier League Data available between 2008 - 2018.
+        * It has a python notebook where all the coding has been done.
+        * It also has the relevant datasets and files used for this analysis.

 # Key Highlights
 * Thorough analysis of match data, player statistics, teams' performance, and venue influence.
 * Seasonal trends and patterns identified across different IPL seasons.